josealonso/Kubernetes/README.md

 It makes sure there are no databases inconsistencies.
 However, databases are often hosted outside of the Kubernetes cluster.

+**LAYERS OF ABSTRACTION**

+- Deployment manages a .....
+- ReplicaSet manages a .....
+- Pod is an abtraction of .....
+- Container

+Everything below Deployment is handled by Kubernetes.

 ### Minikube

 It is one-node Kubernetes cluster, open source, with Docker pre-installed.